 - Members of the legal community who have purchased a Southwestern Law Library Membership.
-Please download membership program description and application for more information (PDF).
+(Please note: program suspended until further notice due to COVID-19 pandemic.)

 - Graduates of other ABA-approved law schools who are studying for the bar exam and have purchased a bar study access card.
 Cards are available during the 7 weeks preceding the February and July California bar examinations.
-Additional information and the application may be downloaded (PDF).
+(Please note: Program suspended until further notice due to COVID-19 pandemic.)

 Southwestern students, faculty, staff and library members must have a Southwestern identification card to enter the library.
 Southwestern alumni may use their old student ID or complete the Alumni Card Application Form (PDF) to purchase a new card.
 Children under the age of 14 years who enter the library with an authorized user may not be left unattended in the library.